 Nugget Point, South Island

 24. Nugget Point: You may not have seen another human for hours by the time you get there.
 From the wild, windswept Catlins promontory you’ll see seals, penguins and seabirds galore.

-25. Rangitoto Island: Created by a volcanic eruption around 600 years ago, this stunningly symmetrical, circular island is accessible by ferry from Auckland and offers a walk through forested wilderness to the cone’s tip to view the city from a new angle.
+25. Rangitoto Island that can be seen from the Auckland shores.
+Created by a volcanic eruption around 600 years ago, this dormant volcano is accessible by ferry from Auckland and offers a walk through forested wilderness to the cone’s tip to view the city from a new angle.
 Park your campervan up for the day and enjoy some time off the road.

 26. Tamaki Maori Village, Rotorua: The NZ Tourism Awards Supreme Winner in 1998, this recreation of an ancient Maori village shows Maori life pre-European settlers.
 Learn about the culture and eat from a traditional hangi (dug-out ground oven).